Volunteer in Botswana

 Search free, low cost and structured volunteering opportunities in Botswana

-Guide to Volunteering in Botswana
+Apply to Volunteer in Botswana

 If you are looking to volunteer in Africa we can't recommend this country highly enough, there are different projects where you can do a little volunteering and also experience the culture of the country.
 Various special programs are available and it’s not every day that you get to live and help in a country that is awash with exotic wildlife and natural beauty.
 Many of the volunteers that participate are forever changed by their experiences there - not only because they are taking part in inspiring community projects that help people less - fortunate than themselves, but because they are able to soak up the lifestyle, culture and environment that they are in.